raphael-group/LAML/README.md

 Unit tests are available to ensure the success of installation.
 We highly recommend the user performs the following step to test the installation.

-In your terminal, type the following to run the testing executable:
+In your terminal, type the following

 ```
 laml_tests.py